mrtycjan/Vector2d/README.md

 ```

 ### For Lua
-With Lua it will be a little bit more easier, download and paste into project folder Vector2d.lua.
+With Lua it will be a little bit more easier, download and paste into project folder Vector2d.lua from Lua folder.
 Finally add this as a Lua module just add this line of code.

 ```lua
 Vector2d = require("Vector2d")